tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_snapshot`

-In an RTC session you normally don't have a save button as the session is constantly being stored.
-A snapshot callback is available, it will be executed at regular intervals with the serialized editor contents.
-The content is retrieved though a getContent function this is to lazily create the serialized version of the model since that serialization process could be CPU intensive.
+Real-time collaboration sessions don't typically have a save button and the session is constantly being stored.
+A snapshot callback will be executed at regular intervals with the serialized editor contents.
+The content is retrieved though the [`getContent` API]({{site.baseurl}}/api/tinymce/tinymce.editor/#getcontent) to lazily create the serialized version of the content to reduce the CPU load.

 **Type:** `Function`